 You’ll need 250g of vegan dark chocolate (~9oz), 120g of dairy-free margarine (1/2 cup) and 3 tablespoons of golden syrup*.

-I recommend using semi-sweet dark chocolate for best results, especially if you’re using salty mix-ins such as pretzels.
-I used Bournville.
-(Update: this chocolate is no longer vegan but Lovett’s is a good alternative.)
-I’ve listed more vegan chocolate options in my UK vegan chocolate guide.
+I recommend using semi-sweet chocolate for best results, especially if you’re using salty mix-ins such as pretzels.
+I used to use Bournville but unfortunately it’s not vegan anymore.
+Lovett’s is a good option and I’ve listed more vegan chocolate options in my UK vegan chocolate guide.

 *If you don’t have golden syrup, you can substitute it for agave nectar instead.
 I wouldn’t recommend using maple syrup in its place though as the flavour is too overpowering for this recipe.

-Break up the chocolate and place it in a heatproof bowl with the butter and golden syrup.
+Break up the chocolate and place it in a heatproof bowl with the margarine and golden syrup.
 Gently melt it, mixing often, until there are no lumps of chocolate left.

 Set the bowl aside for a few minutes to cool slightly.